ToninaP/data_analysis_portfolio/README.md

-    how many artworks were aquired every year - so we see if museums have aquisition spikes at the same time which medium was aquired for artworks the most? - can we see that museums prefer some specific medium? how the medium proportions change over time?
+    how many artworks were aquired every year - so we see if museums have aquisition spikes at the same time which medium was aquired for artworks the most? - can we see that museums prefer some specific medium? how the medium proportions change over time? purchase or gift? how museums build their collections?